 Recursion 2 - Accumulators and indexes

-So far in the SimpleFP model we have been creating a lot of new lists by concatenating with +
+So far in the SimpleFP model we have been creating a lot of new lists by concatenating with + operator and taking slices: this wasted a lot of memory and computation time.

 Let’s try to improve performance by creating a new model we named ModAcc with these requirements: